hilalborklu/P.I-works-/mdfile.md

 The user management screen should consist of the following UI
 components:

-A table displaying a list of all users in the system.
-Buttons to add,edit, activate/deactivate, and save users.
+-A table displaying a list of all users in the system.
+-Buttons to add,edit, activate/deactivate, and save users.
-Forms for adding/editing users.
+-Forms for adding/editing users.
-Filters on the table to sort.
+-Filters on the table to sort.